TophZ2155/SQL/README.md

 This project uses real data from Spotify's Top 50 Songs in 2021 database.
 It demonstrates primarily my ability to follow both prescribed tasks as well as explore data in self-generated analysis.
 Detailed tasks are included in the code but encompass:
 1.  averaging stastical properties of songs, artists, etc.,
 2.  categorizing songs, artists, etc. based on parameters to provide recommendations,
-3.  generating "snapshot" statistics or playlists for hypothetical clientele repuests.
+3.  generating "snapshot" statistics or playlists for hypothetical clientele requests.
 > Includes queries: `COUNT`, `CASE`, `AND`, `WHERE`, `IN`, `GROUP BY`, `HAVING`, `ORDER BY`, `LIMIT`

 > SQL Dialect: `Standard`